chihyeh/Paper-Writing/README.md

 git clone https://github.com/chihyeh/Paper-Writing.git

 *This is the structure for the paper.<br />
-*Please not hesitate to ask me any questions.<br />
+*Please don't hesitate to ask me any questions.<br />

 ### The MAIN part